 Causes of constipation include:

-- Medications – e.g., narcotics, blood pressure, and psychiatric
+Medications – e.g., narcotic pain medications, blood pressure medications, and psychiatric medications

-- Anatomic reasons - enterocele, sigmoidocele, rectocele, and rectal Intussception (prolapse)
+Anatomic reasons - enterocele, sigmoidocele, rectocele, and rectal intussusception, or prolapse

-- Colonic stricture or narrowing (diverticulitis, Crohn’s disease, radiation, ischemia)
+Colonic stricture or narrowing caused by diverticulitis, Crohn’s disease, radiation induced, and ischemia

-However, other causes must be considered.
-Specific medical conditions can cause constipation, including diabetes, low thyroid hormone (hypothyroidism), and depression, or other less common diseases such as scleroderma, Parkinson’s disease or multiple sclerosis.
-Another contributing factor is medications.
-This may include those commonly prescribed for pain-relief, high blood pressure, depression, psychiatric problems and acid stomach.
+Constipation is common and probably represents the most common intestinal complaint.
+Constipation is often due to a combination of three factors: low fiber diet, poor fluid intake, and lack of physical activity or exercise.
+All of these are important to intestinal health and normal function, and simply addressing them will often improve bowel movements and relieve constipation.
+At times, other causes must be considered.
+Specific medical conditions can cause constipation, including diabetes, low thyroid hormone (hypothyroidism), and depression, or other less common diseases such as scleroderma, Parkinson’s disease, or multiple sclerosis.
+Medications may contribute to constipation, including those commonly prescribed for pain relief, high blood pressure, antidepressants, psychiatric drugs, and antacids.
 It is critical to know what medications you are currently taking and discuss their possible side effects with your medical provider or pharmacist.

 Figure 1 R. Schey, J. Cromwell, and S. Rao Am J Gastroenterol 2012; 107:1624–1633; doi:0.1038/ajg.2012.247; published online 21 August 2012